OpenAirOrchestra/workshop_attendance/readme.txt

 * change font to Helvetica for react attendance component.
 * Increase number of recents for react attendance component.
 * Truncate notes shown in react attendance component.

+= 1.5.16
+* Configurable recents in attendance component.